topbitdu/unirer-bootstrap/README.md

 - field_class: the CSS class for the wrapper of the form control.
 The .input-group class is mandatory, and can not be removed.
 - input_class: The CSS class for the HTML input tag.
 The .form-control class is mandatory, and can not be removed.
 - error_class: the CSS class for the validation error block of this field.
 The .text-danger class is mandatory, and can not be removed.
+- input_accept: The HTML 5 attribute for the file input tag.
 - input_data: The HTML 5 Data attribute for the input tag.
 - error_hidden: Determines whether the error message block should be shown if the field has any error.
 - prefix: the HTML source codes of input group addon before the form control.